Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-\subsection{The Proxy Graph}
+\subsection{The proxy graph}

-The main structure of the proxy graph is the same as that described in \cref{subsec:bounded:proxy}, so we will often refer back to it.
-We still have a bipartite graph with the sites from \(S\) on one side and a set of region on the other side.
-The regions will again be used to define sets \(S_1(A)\) and \(S_2(A)\) that will in turn define the edges.
-However we adapt the definition of the regions and define them based on certain paths of the compressed quadtree instead of single cells.
-Furthermore, we relax the condition on the radii in the definition of the set \(S_1(A)\).
+The general structure of the proxy graph is as in \cref{subsec:bounded:proxy}, and we will often refer back to it.
+We still have a bipartite graph with $S$ on one side and a set of regions vertices on the other side.
+The regions are again used to define sets $S_1(A)$ and $S_2(A)$ that determine the edges.
+However, we adapt the regions $A$ and define them based on certain \emph{subpaths} of the compressed quadtree $\Q$ instead of single cells.
+Furthermore, we relax the condition on the radii in the definition of the sets $S_1(A)$.

-Similar to the non-compressed approach, we consider an augmented version of the quadtree.
-Again let \(N(s)\) be the \(15\times 15\) neighborhood of the cell \(\sigma\) containing \(s\) such that \(|\sigma|\leq r_s < 2|\sigma|\).
-Instead of working with the compressed quadtree on the sites, we work on the tree \(\Q\) that also contains all cells which are part of at least one neighborhood.